SuperElastix/elastix-napari/README.md

 ## License

-Distributed under the terms of the [Apache Software License 2.0] license, "elastix_napari" is free and open source software
+Distributed under the terms of the [Apache Software License 2.0] license, "elastix-napari" is free and open source software

 ## Issues